Ukraine

 • Late birth registration is possible, but parents must either indicate a valid reason for missing the one-month deadline or pay a fine (17-52 UAH / 0.50-1.53 EUR).
 If the birth is registered more than one year after birth and before the child is 16 years-old, additional documents are required.
 If the registration takes place more than 16 years after birth, a passport is required, but it is almost impossible to acquire a passport without a birth certificate.

 • Children born in the non-government-controlled areas (NGCA) face additional challenges in obtaining civil registration documents, as the documents issued in these areas are considered invalid by the Government of Ukraine and the procedures aimed at resolving this issue have not been implemented in practice.
 A judicial procedure must be used to register the birth of children born in NGCA, but it is costly and often lengthy.
 The Ministry of Justice has estimated that only 45% of children reported to have been born in the areas of Donetsk and Luhansk and 12% in Crimea have obtained a birth certificate.
-Children born in the Temporarily Occupied Territories of Ukraine since 24 February 2022 face similar issues.

 • There are credible reports of sections of the community facing a high risk of births not being registered, including Roma communities, homeless people, children born in detention or prisons, and children born in the non-government-controlled areas (NGCA).

 • In 2021, the new ‘National Strategy in the Sphere of Human Rights’ and its Action Plan for 2021-2023 were adopted.
 One of the key aspects of the strategy is ensuring the provision of civil documents to the residents of the non-government-controlled areas (NGCA) of Ukraine.
-However, there were no new developments concerning the implementation of the administrative procedure for the registration of births in NGCA.
+Moreover, a draft law published in February 2023 and currently pending before Parliament aims at introducing a simplified administrative procedure to register the births of children born in Temporarily Occupied Territories.

 • There are provisions for the deprivation of nationality in Ukrainian law that could result in statelessness.
 If nationality was conferred or acquired on fraudulent grounds, there is no safeguard to prevent statelessness.